webprofusion/certify-docs/docs/guides/licensing.md

 :::

-These license bundles can be purchased using a credit card (via Stripe) or via PayPal. *Proforma Invoicing, reseller accounts etc are not supported.
-See Cloud Licensing instead.* You can also get a link to send to someone else in your organisation to complete payment on behalf of your account.
+These license bundles can be purchased using a credit card (via Stripe) or via PayPal.

+**Proforma Invoicing, reseller accounts etc are not supported due to the manual processing involved.
+See Cloud Licensing instead or you can also get a link to send to someone else to complete payment on behalf of your account.**

 Notifications are sent when your license key is about to expire.
 To stop receiving notifications about an expiring or expired license key, sign into your certifytheweb.com profile and choose `Cancel Now` from the License keys tab.